home-assistant/home-assistant.io/source/_integrations/panasonic_viera.markdown

   type: list
 {% endconfiguration %}

 When you restart Home Assistant, make sure the TV is turned on and connected to your local network.
-If your TV needs to be paired, you'll need to go to **Settings > Devices & Services** to type the PIN code that will be displayed on it and finish the setup.
+If your TV needs to be paired, you'll need to go to **Settings > Devices & services** to type the PIN code that will be displayed on it and finish the setup.

 ### Example `turn_on_action`